Uncle Sam & the Pendulum

 SCBW

 It all started to come together.
-I joined the Society for Childresn’s Books Writers (later added Illustrators) and worked my up to Regional Advisor in NJ.
+I joined the Society for Children’s Books Writers (later added Illustrators) and worked my up to Regional Advisor in NJ.

 Yay!
 I talked with agents and editors and held conferences where they could meet members, I felt I had unlocked the magic box to success.
 So…